hikari-py/hikari/README.md

   to the original format of information provided by Discord as possible ensures that minimal changes are required when a breaking API design is introduced.
 This reduces the amount of stuff you need to fix in your applications as a result.
-- REST only API functionality.
+- RESTSession only API functionality.
 Want to write a web dashboard?
-Feel free to just reuse the REST client components to achieve that!
+Feel free to just reuse the RESTSession client components to achieve that!

 ### Stuff coming soon